StuartsProjects/SX1280/ReadMe.md

 # SX1280 - Semtech 2.4GHz LoRa Transceivers

-##Updated 18/03/20
+##Updated 17/07/20

-###This library will not longer be updated or supported.
-The functionality of this SX1280 library has now been included in the SX12XX Library;
+###This library has been removed, the functionality of the SX1280 library has now been included in the SX12XX Library;

 [https://github.com/StuartsProjects/SX12XX-LoRa](https://github.com/StuartsProjects/SX12XX-LoRa)